carolinemalaihull/biotechnology-investment-analytics/README.md

 ## Current Assignment

-In this assignment I will demonstrate Git and GitHub usage for collaborative projects using different git commands
+In this assignment I will demonstrate Git and GitHub usage for collaborative projects using different Git commands

 ## Git Commands